 This could potentially mean some families see their benefits substantially reduced, especially if they have a several children.

 Although the £26,000 cap was initially rejected by the House of Lords, it became law on 8th March, 2012.

 However, the government are now looking into introducing regional variations to the benefits cap.

 This could cushion the impact of the benefit cap for people living in expensive areas of the country (like London and the South East) but could also mean that people living in cheaper areas of the country see the amount they can claim fall further.

-From April 2013, the government is set to replace the existing Disability Living Allowance (DLA) for adults aged 16 to 64 with Personal Independence Payments.
+From April 2013, the government replaced the existing Disability Living Allowance (DLA) for adults aged 16 to 64 with Personal Independence Payments.

-The Personal Independence Payment will be made up of two parts: a Daily Living component and a Mobility component.
+The Personal Independence Payment is made up of two parts: a Daily Living component and a Mobility component.

 To claim the Personal Independence Payment you must suffer from a condition that's expected to last at least 12 months.

 In order to claim it you will need to undergo a one to one assessment of how your conditions affect your day to day life; the exception is if you have a terminal illness.

 Existing DLA claimants will not automatically be transferred to Personal Independence Payments.
 Instead they will need to make a claim to start receiving the payment.